Everest Base Camp Trek: Hiking to the Foothill of Mt Everest

 Trustworthy: Trust is something that comes from commitment.
-Hence, being a legally registered company, we commit to provide the best, satisfactory trekking, tour, and expedition.
-We are operating all trekking, climbing tours in Nepal based on reality, integrity, and honesty.
+Hence, being a legally registered company, we commit to providing the best, satisfactory trekking, tour, and expedition.
+We are operating all trekking, and climbing tours in Nepal based on reality, integrity, and honesty.

 Focus on your needs: We highly value all the clients.
 We always move according to your interest and requirements.
 Because your satisfaction is our goal.
-Thus, all our trekking, tour, mountaineering packages are customizable.
+Thus, all our trekking, tour, and mountaineering packages are customizable.

 Fair Price: As we are a direct operator, not an agent, our price is always competitive that does not have any middle and hidden fees.
 We provide the value of what you are buying of our services at least equal to your paying amount.

 Safety: Your safety is our priority.
 Trekking to the Himalayas is both exciting and adventurous.
-So we provide you all the safety materials needed, along with motivational counseling.
+So we provide you with all the safety materials needed, along with motivational counseling.

 Friendly, and Professional Staff: We have highly friendly, helpful, and professional staff.
 Our staff looks after you right from the moment of your arrival to the time of your departure.
 They can cope with most emergencies including those requiring evacuation and hospitalization.

 Real Cared Services: Our one travel consultant or our local trekking guide keeps in touch with our clients every time.
 We make sure their protection is guaranteed so that they will have peace of mind while trekking with us.

-Please contact us by email at [email protected] or WhatsApp/ Viber at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary or any questions.
+Please contact us by email at [email protected] or WhatsApp/ Viber at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary, or if any questions.
 Once we receive your message, we get back to you within 24 hours.